Serbian Empire: Religion

 Influenced by the clergy, Dušan showed extreme severity towards Roman Catholicism.
 Those who integrated into the Latin Church were condemned to work in mines, and people who propagated it were threatened with death.
 The Papacy grew concerned about this and the increasing power of Dušan and aroused the old rivalry of the Catholic Hungarians against the Orthodox Serbs.
 Once again Dušan overcame his enemies from whom he seized Bosnia and Herzegovina, which marked the height of the Serbian Empire in Middle Ages.
 However, the most serious menace came from the East, from the Turks.
 Entrenched on the shores of the Dardanelles, the Turks were the common enemies of Christendom.
 It was against them that the question of uniting and directing all forces in the Balkans to save Europe from the invasion arose.
 The Serbian Empire already included most of the region, and to transform the peninsula into a cohesive whole under a rule of a single master required seizure of Constantinople to add to Serbia what remained of the Byzantine Empire.
 Dušan intended to make himself emperor and defender of Christianity against the Islamic wave.

 Education and arts

-Education, to which St. Sava had given the first impulse, progressed remarkably during Dušan's reign.
+Education, initially advanced by the efforts of St. Sava, experienced notable development during the reign of Stefan Dušan.
 Schools and monasteries secured royal favor.
 True seats of culture, they became institutions in perpetuating Serbian national traditions.
 The fine arts, influenced by Italians, were not neglected.
 Architectural monuments, frescoes and mosaics testify the artistic level archived during this period.